 Renowned Psychologist and Bestselling Author, Kids These Days

-Dr. Jody Carrington is a renowned psychologist, sought after for her expertise, energy and approach to helping individuals, teams and organizations solve their most complex human-centred challenges.
-A bestselling author and revered speaker, Jody focuses much of her work around reconnection – the key to healthy relationships and productive teams.
+Dr. Jody Carrington is a renowned psychologist sought after for her expertise, energy and approach to helping people solve their most complex human-centred challenges.
+Jody focuses much of her work around reconnection – the key to healthy relationships and productive teams.

-Her approach is authentic, real and often hilarious.
+Her approach is authentic, honest and often hilarious.
 She speaks passionately about resilience, mental health, leadership, burnout, grief and trauma – and how reconnection is the answer to so many of the root problems we face.
-Her best-selling book Kids These Days was published in 2019 and has sold 150 000 copies worldwide.
-Her second book, Teachers These Days will be released in 2021.
-Jody’s message is as simple as it is complex: we are wired to do the hard things, but we are so much braver together.
+Her wildly popular book, Kids These Days, was published in 2019 and has sold 150,000 copies worldwide.
+Jody’s message is as simple as it is complex: we are wired to do the hard things, but we were never meant to do any of this alone.

 With a Ph.D. in clinical psychology, work with major institutions and thriving clinical practice, she brings a depth of experience and insight that is unmatched in the industry.

-Jody lives in beautiful Olds, Alberta with her husband and three children (she had 3 kids in 2 years to test her own resilience) and leads the amazing team at Carrington & Company.
+Jody lives in small-town Olds, Alberta, with her husband and three children (she had three kids in 2 years to test her own resilience) and leads the amazing team at Carrington & Company.